Simplify Your Giving with a Donor Advised Fund

 - We set up a special Fund in your name, in the name of your family or business, or in honor of any person or organization you choose.

 - You receive a tax deduction in the tax year your gift is made.
+That makes a Donor Advised Fund a great tool for bunching your charitable giving.

 - You suggest charities that should receive distributions from your Fund – working with our professional staff to support the causes and organizations you care about most.